kammce/SJSU-Dev/docs/_build/html/_sources/rst/getting-started/getting-started.rst.txt

 Prerequisites
 ---------------
-Need a running version of Ubuntu 16.04 LTS or above, or OS X, or Windows 10 with WSL installed.
+Need a running version of Ubuntu 16.04 LTS or above, or Mac OS X (OS X Yosemite and above), or Windows 10 with WSL installed.

 You must also have the following pre-installed:

 	* Python 2.7+
-	* Pip
+		* Default installed on WSL, Ubuntu 16.04 and Mac OS X
 	* Git
+		* Default installed on Mac OS X
+		* To install on WSL & Ubuntu 16.04 run :code:`sudo apt install git-all`
-	* Perl
+	* make
+		* Default installed on WSL, Ubuntu 16.04
+		* On Mac OSX this is installed after you run :code:`xcode-select --install`

+If you are running Mac OS X you will need to install the xcode command line tools prior to running the setup. :code:`xcode-select --install`.
+After the xcode tools are finished installing, follow the instructions below.

 Installation
 -------------